 Taking a Civil Case to Trial Post-Coronavirus

-The world looks very different than it did just two months ago.
+The legal world post-Coronavirus looks very different than it did in early 2020.
 Terms like “shelter-in-place” and “social distancing” have become commonplace.
 With some states making the decision to re-open their commerce and businesses, our courts will have to reopen for the sake of civil liberties and legal rights.

 The landscape of taking a civil case to a jury trial in a post-coronavirus world is admittedly one in which there is no legal or social precedent, however, trials will resume in some form, and it will be very important to adjust to the new conditions.
 There are two areas of concern: the physical logistics, and the changes in jurors’ mindsets.
 As for the logistics, the courts will have to devise ways to make gathering together to be chosen, listening to a trial, and deliberating safe for everyone.